Is Someone Using Your Identity?

 10. Unfamiliar devices have access to your online accounts

 We're using more devices to access our online accounts than ever before.
-According to a report by Statista:
+According to a report by Deloitte, average American households have a total of 22 connected devices [*].

 Given how many connected devices we use today, it's a good idea to regularly conduct a security review on your most sensitive online accounts.